markniu/Laser-Filament-Motion-Sensor/README.md

-# Detect clog automatically with laser motion sensor
+# Detect clog automatically with laser motion sensor no need to change firmware
 Detect clog automatically, This is an independent laser motion sensor to sense filament clog and runout for your 3D printer.
 ![board diagram](https://gitee.com/markyue/pandapi_wiki/raw/master/imges/filament/531083500.jpg)
 [Test video](https://youtu.be/U-0V2owizyw)